News & Events

 The main difference between a forward helix and a regular helix piercing is the positioning.
 The forward helix is typically positioned in the crus of the helix area of the ear.
 This is a cartilage piercing, but this piercing type is typically lower down the ear in comparison to a helix.
-This place can often be pierced with studs.
+This place can often be pierced with gold studs.
 Mix up your new look with a range of our gold jewelry.

 Tragus Ear Piercing

-A tragus type of ear piercing looks effortless with any type of earring.
+A tragus ear piercing looks effortless with any type of earring.
 The positioning of the piercing is located in the tragus of the ear, which often sees a lot of thick cartilage.
 This section is closer to the face than the edge of the ear.
 The thick cartilage shouldn't stop you from having it done though.
 The type of piercing itself is versatile and looks great with a range of tragus earrings and silver jewelry.